 A 600-tonne steel deflector, with tiles weighing a tonne each, will take the full blast and funnel these plumes into exhaust tunnels.

 The triangle-shaped deflector will be installed 25 m below the launch table.
-It is 8.5 m high, 19.7 m long, 16 m wide and protects the concrete structure of the exhaust tunnel, and equipment stored nearby.
+It is 8.5 m high, 19.7 m long, 16 m wide, and protects the concrete structure of the exhaust tunnel as well as equipment stored nearby.

 The deflector is currently at MCE Slany in the Czech Republic for tests that include removing a steel tile and testing the deflector’s water cooling system.